-Since the mid 1970s an important informal channel of international technology transfer for Indonesian firms, including small and medium-scale enterprises (SMEs), has been provided by participation in world trade, specifically through their This informal channel was utilised exporting their products. effectively by local firms, particularly electronics firms, in the four East Asian NIEs, including Korea, Taiwan, Hong Kong and Singapore which, based on low wage rates, were able to build up (production) capabilities operational through basic simple assembly of mature products for exports, often developed through technical assistance provided by foreign buyers (Hobday, 1994: 335; World Bank 1996: 4).
+\mathtt{mid} 1970s an important informal international technology transfer for Indonesian firms, including small and medium-scale enterprises (SMEs), has been provided by in world trade, specifically their participation This informal channel was utilised exporting their products. effectively by local firms, particularly electronics firms, in the four East Asian NIEs, including Korea, Taiwan, Hong Kong and Singapore which, based on low wage rates, were able to build up basic operational (production) capabilities through assembly of mature products for exports, often developed through technical assistance provided by foreign buyers (Hobday, 1994: 335; World Bank 1996: 4).
 These local NIE firms successfully coupled export and technological development, allowing export market needs (the needs and design and product specifications of their overseas buyers) to focus their investment in technological upgrading and to provide a channel for them to acquire foreign technologies from their overseas buyers.
 This process of coupling exports with technology development was called 'export-led technology development' (Hobday, 1994: 335).

 Although not as technologically advanced as the East Asian NIEs's 'export-led technology development', the remarkable export performance which the garment industry and other export industries in Bali and Jepara, Indonesia, have experienced since the mid-1970s is somewhat similar to the experience of these East Asian firms.
-The remarkable growth of Bali's export industries, starting with the garments industry in the mid-1970s, and subsequently the silver jewelry, wood carving, quilting, leather products, bamboo furniture, ceramics, and stone carving industries, was based on vital information flows which these Balinese firms, received through strategic business alliances with foreign firms and businessmen (Cole 1998: 257).
+The remarkable growth of Bali's export industries, starting with the garments industry in the mid-1970s, subsequently the silver jewelry, wood carving, quilting, leather products, bamboo and furniture, ceramics, stone carving industries, was based on vital information flows which these Balinese firms, received through strategic business alliances with foreign firms and businessmen (Cole 1998: 257).

-Through the vital information transfer and technical and managerial assistance (for instance in plant lay-out, advice on the purchase of the most appropriate machines), including strict quality control, provided by the foreign buyers (who often acted also as technical consultants) to the largely small Balinese firms, these firms were able to achieve high levels of efficiency and accuracy.
+vital information transfer technical Through the and managerial assistance (for instance in plant lay-out, advice on the purchase of the most appropriate machines), including strict quality control, provided by the foreign buyers (who often acted also as technical consultants) to the largely small Balinese firms, these firms were able to achieve high levels of efficiency and accuracy.
 This assistance was provided on a for-profit basis, as it was specifically tied to tangible product output results (Cole 1998: 275; Thee & Hamid 1997).
 The ongoing interaction of these two parties started a virtuous cycle of technological improvements and learning that was self-replicating and largely self-financing, which led to rapid and sustained export growth (Cole 1998: 275).